rsksmart/rif-scheduler-sdk/README.md

 ### Purchasing executions

-With the information of the previous step, you can approve and purchase executions to be able to schedule their in the future.
+With the information of the previous step, you can approve and purchase executions to be able to schedule them in the future.

 ```javascript
 const rifScheduler = new RifScheduler(serviceProviderContractAddress, signer);